gnarayan/academic-kickstart/content/home/teaching.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Teaching"
-subtitle = "Materials for the LSST Data Science Fellowship Program"

 # Order that this section will appear in.
 weight = 60